Please ensure Javascript is enabled for purposes of website accessibility Trees & Forest Conservation - Haldimand County

 Forestry truck in front of a pile of logs

 Haldimand County has a strong history of protecting its natural heritage resources through the use of forest conservation by-laws that have been in effect since 1981.
 Our forests on both public and private lands in Haldimand County provide many valuable economic, environmental and social benefits such as wildlife habitat, forest products, recreational activities, watershed protection, preventing soil erosion and mitigating the effects of climate change through carbon sequestration.
+The purpose of the by-law is to:

 • Achieve the County’s Official Plan objective to preserve and improve Woodlands through the application of Good Forestry Practices;